dailystory/docs/articles/changelog/2021/february.md

 * BulkImportContacts missing from WebJob enum
 * Log activities better in bulk import webjob
 * Update contact activity to use moment for date times
+* Convert activity timeline on contact to use javascript